0script/0scriptblog/content/post/step-by-step-guide-to-build-virtual-lab.md

 commit

 save

+exit
 ```

 We can exit the configuration mode and check for our setting by looking at the output of `ip a`
 [![ip-a-cmd.png](https://i.postimg.cc/m2ywb7QQ/ip-a-cmd.png)](https://postimg.cc/bsdbgDVJ)

 The LAN is working let's install others machines into our lab

+## setting dns
+enable and activate resolved.service just to avoid complication in the future

 # Installation of ubuntu desktop